godotengine/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

     If this is problematic, consider using glTF scenes exported from Blender instead.

-To add collision to the object in godot add the suffix ``-col`` to the end of the object name in blender.
+To add collision to the object in Godot, add the suffix ``-col`` to the end of the object name in blender.

 .. figure:: img/importing_3d_scenes_blender_object_name.webp